Night at the Museum movies Images

 4. Night at the Museum: Kahmunrah Rises Again (2022)

-Night at the Museum movie Images
+Night at the Museum Battle of the Smithsonian Movie Image

 How many Night at the Museum movies are there?

-Based on the 1993 children’s book The Night at the Museum by Milan Trenc, Night at the Museum film series consists of a total of THREE (3) movies, begins with Night at the Museum in 2006, followed by three sequels Night at the Museum: Battle of the Smithsonian (2009), Night at the Museum: Secret of the Tomb (2014), and Night at the Museum: Kahmunrah Rises Again (2022).
+Based on the 1993 children’s book The Night at the Museum by Milan Trenc, Night at the Museum film series consists of a total of Four (4) movies, begins with Night at the Museum in 2006, followed by three sequels Night at the Museum: Battle of the Smithsonian (2009), Night at the Museum: Secret of the Tomb (2014), and Night at the Museum: Kahmunrah Rises Again (2022).

 All Night At The Museum Movies in Order of Release Date